CiaoRaviRaj/Full-Stack-Web-Development/reactjs.md

 * Coding mistake or improving your mistake
    *  useState hook
-        • Asked the question again, it really need hook
+         *  Asked the question again, you really need hook
-           • on form submission
+            *  on form submission
              • it need value once on submit
              • useRef instead
                 • const emailRef = useRef()